On {\lambda}-backbone coloring of cliques with tree backbones in linear time: Complete graph with a tree or forest backbone: an algorithm

 Finally, \Cref{sec:open} concludes with a presentation of some open problems related to our work.

-\section{Complete graph with tree or forest backbone: an algorithm}
+\section{Complete graph with a tree or forest backbone: an algorithm}

-In this section we will proceed as following: we first introduce so-called red-blue-yellow $(k,l)$-decomposition of a forest $F$ on $n$ vertices, which finds a small set $Y$ (of size $l$) such that we can split $V(F) \setminus Y$ into two independent and almost equal sets $R$, $B$ (with $|R| - |B| \le k$).
+In this section we will proceed as follows: we first introduce the so-called red-blue-yellow $(k,l)$-decomposition of a forest $F$ on $n$ vertices, which finds a set $Y$ of size at most $l$ such that we can split $V(F) \setminus Y$ into two independent and almost equal sets $R$, $B$ (with $|R| - |B| \le k$).
 Then, we show that we can color $R$ and $B$ with sets of consecutive colors and assign to vertices from $Y$ the smallest and the largest colors in a way that in total we find a $\lambda$-backbone coloring in which the maximum color does not exceed $\max\{n, 2 \lambda\}$ more than $\Delta^2(F) \log{n}$.